 Companies that get hybrid right are going to outperform their competitors.
 Companies that get hybrid wrong will not survive.

 The past two years have forced companies in virtually every industry to make drastic adjustments to their workplace operations.
 But just because the data-backed case for hybrid work is open and shut, that doesn’t mean implementing it effectively is easy.
-Companies that get hybrid right are going to outperform their competitors.
+Companies that get it right are going to outperform their competitors.

-As the world returns to normal, we now find ourselves at the precipice of hybrid phase 3, a brand new chapter where work is fluid and dynamic.
+As the world returns to normal, we now find ourselves at the precipice of phase 3, a brand new chapter where work is fluid and dynamic.

 The key to understanding how to operate in Hybrid 3: